Why Collect Model Horses?

-Artist resin models of horses are now available, and are proving popular amongst showers, though this is not the whole picture of the hobby.
-Makes such as Leonardo, Border Fine Arts and Northlight and Breyer are also still very popular, as well as other open and limited edition models that are produced by many artists and companies worldwide.
+Artist resin and 3D printed models of horses are now available, and are proving popular amongst showers, though this is not the whole picture of the hobby.
+Makes such as Leonardo, Border Fine Arts, Northlight and Breyer are also still very popular, as well as other open and limited edition models that are produced by many artists and companies worldwide.

-Some are Photo Show where you are required to send a good clear photo of your model(s) to the Judge.
+Some are Photo Show (both postal and digital) where you are required to send a good clear photo of your model(s) to the Judge.
 These models are then judged as with real horses on conformation and Breed Type, as well as its 'way of going' and ability to perform in ridden events.
 You may even be lucky enough to win a rosette or trophy!